PathMLP: Smooth Path Towards High-order Homophily: Experiments

-We further investigate the effect of two important hyper-parameters, i.e., the path length $d+1$ and the number of paths $N$, on the performance of our methods.
-We make $d$ vary in $\{3,4,5,6,7\}$ and make $N$ vary in $\{2,4,6,8,10,12,15,18\}$.
-Fig.~\ref{Fig: hyper-parameter} shows the performance variation of PathMLP with different combinations of hyper-parameters, from which it can be observed that: 1) on the homophilous dataset \textit{Cora}, better performance is obtained by using shorter paths; 2) on the heterophilous datasets \textit{Chameleon-f} and \textit{Wisconsin}, better performance is obtained by using longer paths.
-These phenomena are consistent with our intuition that on homophilous graphs, shorter paths are sufficient to capture rich low-order homophily information, while on heterophilous graphs, longer paths are needed to capture more high-order information.
-Moreover, the impact of the number of paths on the model does not show a clear pattern.
+We further investigate the impact of two important hyper-parameters, i.e., the path length $d$ and the number of paths $N$, on the performance of our methods.
+We vary $d$ in $\{3,4,5,6,7\}$ and $N$ in $\{2,4,6,8,10,12,15,18\}$.
+Figure~\ref{Fig: hyper-parameter} shows the performance variation of PathMLP with different combinations of hyper-parameters, from which we can observed that: 1) on the homophilous dataset \textit{Cora}, better performance is achieved by utilizing shorter paths; 2) on the heterophilous datasets \textit{Chameleon-f} and \textit{Wisconsin}, better performance is attained by employing longer paths.
+These phenomena are consistent with our intuition that on homophilous graphs, shorter paths suffice to capture rich low-order homophily information, whereas in heterophilous graphs, longer paths are necessary to capture more high-order information.
+Moreover, the impact of path quantity on the model does not show a clear pattern.